shubhxmtechnologies/sviet-new/README.md

-e-Governance : footer
+- need e-Governance pdf file for footer
-Mandatory Disclosure : footer
+- need Mandatory Disclosure pdf file for footer
+- in WOMEN GRIEVANCES CELL of footer needed complaint for pdf
+- need ssr pdf file for footer
-women cell complaint form  : footer,women cell ssr : footer woment helpline : footer lobal Seed Program : international program
+- need image for women helpline in footer need image for global Seed Program and Earn While Learn Program  for international program
-Earn While Learn Program : international program icons for website in titlebar content for examination cell : footer
+- need icons for website  title bar
+- content for examination cell from footer or should i show previous data from sviet-six.vercel.app

-ug syllabus 2021 me
-footer courses links